 Types of Analytics Which Help in Mobile App Marketing

 There are two types of analytics which help in mobile app marketing; location based analytics and, traditional based analytics.
 Traditional based analytics will help you to gather information on the external factors that can affect the preferences of your app users.
-You will then use this information to customize your content and revamp your sales.
+You will then use this information to customise your content and revamp your sales.

 On the other hand, location based analytics will assist you to collect demographic information of your app users.
 This demographic information can be collected with the help of GPS services in the mobile devices of your app users.
-Based on the demographic information, you can ascertain the interests of the target customers and customize your content per their interests.
+Based on the demographic information, you can ascertain the interests of the target customers and customise your content per their interests.

-Utilizing Analytics for Business Growth and Development
+Utilising Analytics for Business Growth and Development

-When you utilize analytics, you will be able to monitor your mobile business app performance.
+When you utilise analytics, you will be able to monitor your mobile business app performance.
 Furthermore, you will be able to ascertain the type of consumers who are interested in your products and services.

 The main reason why analytics are used in mobile commercial apps is to gain relevant strategies in mobile app marketing.
 Also, with the help of analytics, you can create content that is in line with the needs of your target customers.

 All in all, analytics will assist you to understand your market well.
 You will be able to know whether your mobile app marketing strategies are working as expected.